OscarLeif/FlurryUnity/README.md

 # Flurry plugin for Unity-3D

+Flurry Mobile Analytics, including SDK and Analytics UI, will sunset on March 15, 2024.
+We're committed to assisting you during this transition.
+Thank you for being part of our journey.
+In case you see this, use an alternative option.

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/OscarLeif/FlurryUnity?style=plastic)

 This is a free plugin only Android implementation for Unity 3D.